Advanced linear algebra: 11b. Hadamard matrices

 Getting back to Definition 11.7 as stated, we have seen that we have examples of such matrices at any $N=2^k$.
 But, what happens then in arbitrary size $N\times N$?
 It is clear that we must have $2|N$, and along the same lines, it is easy to see, by playing around with the first rows, that once your matrix has $N\geq3$ rows, we must have $4|N$:

 \begin{proposition} The size of an Hadamard matrix $H\in M_N(\pm1)$ must satisfy

 with this coming from the orthogonality condition between the first $3$ rows. \end{proposition}

-\begin{proof} This is something that we already met, in chapter 2, the idea being that by permuting the rows and columns or by multiplying them by $-1$, as to rearrange the first 3 rows, we can always assume that our matrix looks as follows:
+\begin{proof} This is something very standard and intuitive, the idea being that by permuting the rows and columns or by multiplying them by $-1$, as to rearrange the first 3 rows, we can always assume that our matrix looks as follows:

-Now if we denote by $x,y,z,t$ the sizes of the block columns, as indicated, the orthogonality conditions between the first 3 rows give $x=y=z=t$.
-Thus the matrix size $N=x+y+z+t$ must be a multiple of 4, as claimed. \end{proof}
+Now if we denote by $x,y,z,t$ the sizes of the block columns, as indicated above, the orthogonality conditions between the first 3 rows give $x=y=z=t$.
+We conclude that the matrix size $N=x+y+z+t$ must be a multiple of 4, as claimed. \end{proof}

 The above result is something quite interesting, and the point is that a similar analysis with 4 rows or more does not give any further restriction on the possible values of the size $N\in\mathbb N$.
 In fact, we are led in this way to the following famous conjecture: